Does multiple tanks in the inventory benefit the Indian Army?

 A. Bharat Bhushan Babu on Twitter: "#1965War Patton Tank graveyard near #Bhikhiwind village..Pakistani tanks captured at the #BattleofAsalUttar. http://t.co/p3AOBUfeS3"

-What is the India’s sudden need for light tanks?
+What is India’s sudden need for light tanks?

 Asia Pacific Defense Journal: India approves emergency procurement of light tanks to equip mountain troops